Stop living paycheck to paycheck once and for all

 Before you make any choices about how to cut expenses, how to make more money, or what on earth you are going to do – let’s cut your income a little more by paying yourself first, shall we?

-Although this may, in the moment, seem impossible – it’s not.
+Although this may, at the moment, seem impossible – it’s not.
 I promise.
 You have to do it to get out of this vicious cycle.

 This is the hard stuff I was telling you about.
 Starting right now, take 10% of your take-home income and pay yourself first each month.
 Put that money into savings.